 - Praia da Atalanta: This beautiful beach still has the wreckage from a Spanish ship on its shores that provides a stunning insight into its 1968 tragedy.

-Activities in Cape Verde in the winter
+Activities in Cape Verde in the fall, winter, or spring

 - Visit the beaches: Perhaps the most attractive features of most islands in Cape Verde are the stunning beaches available.
 You can spend hours each day lounging in the warm weather, sunbathing, reading a book or swimming.